Knight, Death and the Devil: Interpretation

 It is generally believed that the portrayal is a literal, though pointed, portrayal of the knight's Christian faith, and also of the ideals of humanism, with allegorical elements.
-Art historian Erwin Panofsky said of Erasmus (Dürer's future friend):
+Art historian Erwin Panofsky wrote that the engraving was probably inspired by The Handbook of the Christian Knight by Erasmus (Dürer's future friend), citing the following passage:

-In order not to be deterred from the path of virtue because it seems rough and dreary, and because you must constantly fight these three enemies: the flesh, the Devil, and the world,…all those spooks and phantasms which come upon you as in the very gorges of Hades must be deemed for nought.…
+In order not to be deterred from the path of virtue because it seems rough and dreary, and because you must constantly fight these three enemies: the flesh, the Devil, and the world, this third rule shall be proposed to you: all those spooks and phantasms which come upon you as in the very gorges of Hades must be deemed for nought after the example of Virgil's Aeneas.